mwahba13/Antymology/README.md

 Settings:
 * **Number of Ants:** The number of ants that are present in the simulation
+* **Start with Random Weights:** Determines whether the intial weights for the Ants will be random or will be read from the values stored in the "BestWeights.txt" file.
 * **Weights:** All these weights affect how much an effect each of these parameters have on the calculation of the fitness functions of the ants.

 ## Controls